nikspyratos/toybox/README.md

 This boilerplate relies heavily on FilamentPHP for the admin panel building.
 This also means there are plenty of extra resources to augment either your UI or admin panel:
 - [Plugins](https://filamentphp.com/plugins)
 - [Community Articles](https://filamentphp.com/community)

+#### Switching to MySQL/Postgres

+If you prefer to use MySQL/Postgres, there are some things to be aware of:
+- The Database download action in `Filament\Pages\HealthCheckResults` will need to be modified to do a dump of the database.
+It may be preferrable to delete this action and use [Laravel backup Filament](https://filamentphp.com/plugins/shuvroroy-spatie-laravel-backup) instead.

 #### Laravel Octane